 Event box

-Salisbury READS 2025
+Salisbury READS 2025- 2026

-Salisbury READS 2025
+Salisbury READS 2025- 2026

-This year’s READ is presented in partnership with the Salisbury Association, the Salisbury Forum, and the Troutbeck Symposium.
+Salibsury READS is presented in partnership with the Salisbury Association, the Salisbury Forum, and the Troutbeck Symposium.

 All programs at the Scoville Library SML are free to the public, thanks to the Friends of the Scoville Library.

-Upcoming Events
+Upcoming Salisbury READS Events

-October 25, Stitch the Salisbury Canons with Beverly Army Williams & America’s Tapestry (All ages event)
+October 25, Stitch the Salisbury Canons with Beverly Army Williams & America’s Tapestry (all ages event)

 November 1, Taste of the Revolution: CORN!
-Cooking & Baking Contest (All ages event)
+Cooking & Baking Contest (all ages event)

-November 22, Taste of the Revolution: Fermentation & Independence (All ages event)
+November 22, Taste of the Revolution: Fermentation & Independence (all ages event)

-January 11, Quinnetukut: Our Homeland, Our History with Darlene Kascak of the Institute for American Indian Studies (All ages event)
+January 11, Quinnetukut: Our Homeland, Our History with Darlene Kascak of the Institute for American Indian Studies (all ages event)

-January 25 Revolution Song, Book Discussion with Peter Vermilyea (ages 18+)
+January 25 Revolution Song, Book Discussion with Peter Vermilyea (ages 16+)

-February 22, Revolution Song, Book Discussion with Peter Vermilyea (ages 18+)
+February 22, Revolution Song, Book Discussion with Peter Vermilyea (ages 16+)

-March 15, Revolution Song, Book Discussions with Peter Vermilyea (ages 18+)
+March 15, Revolution Song, Book Discussions with Peter Vermilyea (ages 16+)

 What is Salisbury READS?